-Parameters Estimation PF-CMHP Wald test p-value $\hat{\theta}i = \theta_i^{MHP}$ $\theta_2$ -0.056 -0.046 0.576 $ heta{\scriptscriptstyle 3}$ 0.877 0.791 0.267 $ heta{\!\scriptscriptstyle 4}$ 0.123 0.215 0.266
+Parameters Estimation 6 PF-CMHP Wald test p-value 7 $\hat{\theta}i = \theta_i^{MHP}$ $oldsymbol{ heta_2}$ -0.056 -0.046 0.576 $oldsymbol{ heta}{\scriptscriptstyle 3}$ 0.877 0.791 0.267 $ heta{\!\scriptscriptstyle 4}$ 0.123 0.215 0.266

 Now we can compare the advantages and disadvantages of the three methods.
-Both the theoretical and intuitive appropriateness of the output gap based on production function is undoubted in the EC approach.
+The more theoretical basis of the output gap computation is undoubted in the EC approach.
 That is indeed why we insist on incorporating the production function-driven output gap.
 Nevertheless, the EC approach does not exploit the information content of wage and capital shares, which is used in estimating the production function.
 Moreover, it is unable to cope with the various cyclical backgrounds of the same aggregated output gap.
 The ECB approach handles the latter; however, it is unable to embed theoretical underpinnings and satisfy the aggregation constraint.
-The importance of disaggregation recognised, our method can provide disaggregated gaps; it is based on the theoretical output gap and it fulfils the aggregation requirement.
+The importance of disaggregation recognised, our method can provide disaggregated gaps; it is based on theoretically motivated output gap and it fulfils the aggregation requirement.